zestedesavoir/zmarkdown/packages/remark-custom-blocks/README.md

 }
 ```

-If your block has an heading, the following node will also be produced:
+If your block has a heading, the following node will also be produced:

 ```javascript
 interface whatnotCustomBlockHeading <: Parent {